 To be honest, not very bright.
 Nationwide, registrations of both new and used cars are stagnating, which means the used vehicle auction market as a whole is struggling.
-All of the important indicators in the auto auction business are basically flat: there is minimal growth in the number of consigned vehicles, and low single-digit growth in the number of contracted vehicles.
+All of the important indicators in the auto auction business are basically flat: there is minimal growth in the number of consigned vehicles.
 And remember, this is for the market as a whole — not every company is doing even this well.

 One possibility is that we will see more M & A, that is, consolidation of the sector through both mergers and acquisitions.
 As the market consolidates, the smaller number of players will aim to increase their business scale, lower their costs and boost their market share.

 What about USS?
 Well, we are already the biggest company in the sector by far, and we have already achieved the kind of economies of scale that many of our competitors long for.
-And we are constantly increasing our business base – opening new auction sites, improving old ones, extending our satellite TV and Internet virtual auction systems, and yes, doing our own M&A where it makes good business sense.
+And we are constantly increasing our business base – opening new Auction Site Locations, improving old ones, extending our satellite TV and Internet virtual auction systems, and yes, doing our own M&A where it makes good business sense.

-Frankly, no. Our nearest competitors have 9.5%.
-Even if the No. 2 and No. 3 firms in the sector were to merge (an extremely unlikely scenario), their aggregate share would only be around 18% — while we now have 32.1%(January to June 2013) and are aiming to raise that further.
+Frankly, no. Our nearest competitors have 10.0%.
+Even if the No. 2 and No. 3 firms in the sector were to merge (an extremely unlikely scenario), their aggregate share would only be around 19% — while we now have 32.5%(January to December 2016) and are aiming to raise that further.
 In short, we do not see M&A as any kind of threat to our market position.

 Relentless expansion.
 Instead of sitting back and saying, ”We’re No. 1; we own this market,” we are constantly driven to expand.
 We look for areas where there is room to grow or room to improve, and we invest strategically.
-Our strategic map divides all of Japan’s auction market into seven geographic regions, and we are already the No. 1 player in all but Kansai region.
+Our strategic map divides all of Japan’s auction market into seven geographic regions, and we are already the No. 1 player in all but Kansai, Tohoku and Chugoku･Shikoku region.
 We will not rest until we become the No. 1 auction site in each regional market.

-But this is only one side of our continuing growth – our physical auction sites.
+But this is only one side of our continuing growth – our physical Auction Site Locations.
 In addition, we are extending our reach nationwide through the use of two different digital solutions: our Globe Network satellite TV broadcasts and our Internet Live network, which uses the Web.
 Why am I so optimistic about our growth?
 Because we are actively expanding in both the physical and digital realms.
-USS’s strength lies in our ability to combine physical auction sites, satellite TV, and Internet trading to provide the same high-quality selection of merchandise to users everywhere.
+USS’s strength lies in our ability to combine physical Auction Site Locations, satellite TV, and Internet trading to provide the same high-quality selection of merchandise to users everywhere.

 No, not likely.
 Nothing takes the place of actually coming to an auction site to trade.
 For this reason, we continue to expand our network of physical sites, in spite of the obvious capital investment required.
 At the same time, we leverage the power of two different digital media to provide even greater access to our system.
-These digital media are not designed to replace auction sites, but to supplement them.
-Today, there are already about 3,600 companies registered in the Globe Network and over 27,000 using our Internet service, and 50.5% of all purchases in the USS Group are made through this virtual(external) system (for first half fiscal year ending March 2014).
+These digital media are not designed to replace Auction Site Locations, but to supplement them.
+Today, there are already about 2,900 companies registered in the Globe Network and over 29,000 using our Internet service, and 49.2% of all purchases in the USS Group are made through this virtual(external) system (for fiscal year ended March 2017).

 While we fully intend to promote our digital services and actively increase participation in and revenue from that segment, we have no plan to shift to an all-virtual auction model.
-We will continue to fortify all three pillars of our network: physical auction sites, satellite TV, and Internet-based trading.
+We will continue to fortify all three pillars of our network: physical Auction Site Locations, satellite TV, and Internet-based trading.
 As we continue to improve all three, our dominance of this business sector will grow.